 Cape Town is essential to any Southern Africa adventure and, as one and the same thing, Table Mountain is too.
 You could admire it from below, but you can’t say that you’ve truly experienced Cape Town unless you’ve conquered Table Mountain.
-To experience the ‘top of the world’ feeling that this icon induces, simply select either the Classic or Garden Route base itineraries in the itinerary builder.
-A ticket for the hop-on hop-off bus tour of Cape Town is included in both of these base packages – just jump off at the Aerial Cableway and let the fun begin.
+To experience the ‘top of the world’ feeling that this icon induces, simply select our Cape to Kruger or Garden Route base itineraries and add our 'Icons' experience for tickets on the Aerial Cableway to the top.

 The most famed point of the mountain range that runs along the Cape Peninsula, Table Mountain can’t be missed – it backdrops the city and overlooks the bay.
 Table Mountain National Park runs from the city all the way along the peninsula until reaching its dramatic end at Cape Point, encompassing a number of natural attractions along the way.

 As a natural landmark, it has no specific opening times as such but it is sensible to use the cable car’s running times as a guideline as the last thing that you want to do is get stuck at the top of the mountain – it might just ruin the magic.
 In winter the first car up is at 8.30am and the last car down is 6pm, whilst in summer you can begin your adventure at 8am and won’t have to make your way down until 9.30pm.

 Tickets to the Aerial Cableway cost R293 return and, of course, hiking is free but a ‘wild card’ must be obtained from a tourism office to give you roaming rights.
 If you’re planning on catching the cable car to the top, it’s worth booking your ticket in advance to avoid wasting precious travelling time stuck in a queue.